Understanding British Columbia's Health and Safety Requirements | CFIB

 Health & Safety Program:

-- Joint health and safety committee must be established in work places where there are 20 or more employees.
+- A joint health and safety committee must be established in work places where there are 20 or more employees.

 - Joint health and safety committees work with employers and workers to create a healthy and safe work environment by detecting OHS hazards and developing practical approaches to eliminate or control those hazards.